aria2/aria2/README.rst

   If you prefer OpenSSL, run configure with ``--without-gnutls`` ``--with-openssl``.

-  On Windows there is an experimental SSL implementation available that is based on the native Windows SSL capabilities (Schannel).
-Run configure with ``--with-wintls`` to use.
+  On Windows there is SSL implementation available that is based on the native Windows SSL capabilities (Schannel) and it will be preferred.
+Hence neither GnuTLS nor OpenSSL are required on that platform.
+If you'd like to disable this behavior, run configure with ``--without-wintls``.

 .. note::